MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 > If you upload an Excel workbook that's connected to an on-premises SQL Server Analysis Services (SSAS) cube, you can't refresh the underlying data model in the Power BI service.

 ## Troubleshooting and limitations
-- If your workbook file is too big, see [Reduce the size of an Excel workbook to view it in Power BI](reduce-the-size-of-an-excel-workbook.md).
+- If your workbook file is too large, see [Reduce the size of an Excel workbook to view it in Power BI](reduce-the-size-of-an-excel-workbook.md).

 - When you choose **Import**, Power BI imports only data that's part of a named table or a data model.
 If the workbook doesn't contain any named tables or Excel data models, you might see the error **Error: We couldn't find any data formatted as a table.
 To import from Excel into the Power BI service, you need to format the data as a table**.
 To fix your workbook and reimport it, see [Error: We couldn't find any data in your Excel workbook](service-admin-troubleshoot-excel-workbook-data.md).